So you can't decide between Astra vs OceanWP, right? We don't blame you!

 Astra prides itself as being a WordPress theme that can meet the needs of everyone.
 The theme’s developers continuously add new features to improve it in order to meet the demands of its users.
 They also continuously overhaul existing features to further improve them from time to time, making the theme better with every update.

 Here are some of Astra’s unique features that you can’t find on OceanWP:

 - LearnDash, LifterLMS, and Easy Digital Downloads integration

-- Large selection of demo sites (most are available starting in the Mini Agency plans)
+- Large selection of demo sites (available in the Essential Bundle)

 - Fast and very well-organized customizer